hands-on-cloud/hands-on.cloud/README.md

 1.  **Set up your development environment**

-    Set up your development environment using [this part](https://www.gatsbyjs.org/tutorial/part-zero/) of Gatsby Tutorial.
+    Set up your development environment using [this part](https://gohugo.io/getting-started/) of Hugo Tutorial.

-1.  **Gatsby developing.**
+1.  **Developing with Hugo.**

     Do not need to do anything special, just

     ```sh
-    gatsby develop
+    hugo server -D
     ```

 1.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!
+    Your site is now running at `http://localhost:1313/`!

-    \_Note: You'll also see a second link: `http://localhost:8000/___graphql`.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).\_

-    Open this project directory in your code editor of choice and edit `src/pages/index.js`.
+    Open `hugo` project directory in your code editor of choice and edit any content inside `hugo/content/`.
 Save your changes and the browser will update in real time!

-## 🎓 Learning Gatsby
+## 🎓 Learning Hugo

 Looking for more guidance?
-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
-Here are some places to start:
+Full documentation for Hugo lives [on the website](https://gohugo.io).

-- **For most developers, we recommend starting with [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-- **To dive straight into code samples, head [to documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

 ## 💫 Deploy